 Behold the Lamb of God

 Long before the cross was even an instrument of torture and death there was prophecy concerning a certain death by crucifixion.
-Long before anyone had experienced this torturous death we have a perfect description of the crucifixion of Jesus:
+Psalm 22 is a perfect description of the crucifixion of Jesus:

 I am poured out like water,